South Pole Area Management Plans and Maps

 Note that management reports were not presented each year, and that the original plan has been supplemented more than once to reflect the revised maps.
 The management plan is scheduled for revision in 2017.
 Also, many of the documents and maps presented on this page are much larger in file size than what is normally presented on this website.

 The management plan basically outlines the NGO access restrictions in various areas...restrictions on uses of chemicals and melting of snow...access to unsafe areas...and similar procedural guidelines.
 The various management reports describe how things went...problems encountered...trends and statistics on NGO visitors...and changes/improvements to be made for the following season.
 And the visitor guidelines provide specific detail as to aircraft and surface access routes, access restrictions, communications and emergency guidelines.

-First, Map 1, the original from 2007--a small-scale overview, about a 175 km radius around the station:Continue on for the detailed site plan and the elevated station layout...
+First, Map 1--a small-scale overview, about a 175 km radius around the station:Continue on for the detailed site plan and the elevated station layout...